-The Museum tells the story of nearly 200 years of Gurkha service to the British Crown, beginning in 1814.
+The Museum tells the story of over 200 years of Gurkha service to the British Crown, beginning in 1814.

 The visitor experience not only covers battles and campaigns, but the culture, religion and social structure of these brave warriors.